atanasgiliev/atanasgiliev.github.io/content/about.md

 I started learning Ancient Greek in early 2024.
 I took an intensive one-term two-credits course in my sophomore spring and am about to take another course in my junior fall.
-In the Spring, we read mostly fables and some adapted snippets from Plato, Lysius, Xenophon, and others.
+In the Spring, we read mostly fables and some adapted snippets from Plato, Lysias, Xenophon, and others.
 I also took part in an extracurricular group where we read Koine rather than Attic.
 We read the entire James and moved on to read a section from Matthew (The Sermon on the Mount).
-Right now (Summer 2024) I'm reading Book 1 from the Nichomanean Ethics with a professor outside of class just for fun.
-In the Fall, my class will read some unadapted Lysius and Plato.
+Right now (Summer 2024) I'm reading Book 1 of the Nicomachean Ethics with a professor outside of class just for fun.
+In the Fall, my class will read some unadapted Lysias and Plato.

 I'm also a big Anglophile.
 Basically, you can always be at least 95% certain that I'm going to concur with whatever the British are doing right now.
-A staunch monarchist, a Tory at heart (if not always one in practise) and a lover of everything British.
+A staunch monarchist, a Tory at heart (if not always one in practice) and a lover of everything British.
-I adore English literature, from Milton to Stoppard and from Chauser to Christie and from University Challenge to the Bake Off.
+I adore English literature, from Milton to Stoppard and from Chaucer to Christie and from University Challenge to the Bake Off.
 Somewhat coincidentally my favorite composer is Handel and my favorite painter is Turner (though this one is closely contested with a German guy).
 I do mix up US and UK spellings though,